- About Extension

 The 20-hour short course was designed for University Extension field faculty, Extension Master Gardeners, agency professionals, and crop consultants on identification of insects - both beneficial and pesky bugs.

-Participants created their own sample collections to use in their follow-up educational projects.
-These volunteers can identify insects of the Pacific Northwest and can help others do the same.
+Participants will create their own sample collections to use in their follow-up educational projects.
+These volunteers can identify insects of the Pacific Northwest and will help others do the same.

 - collecting, mounting, and identifying insects,